 Expanded Discovery Garden

-More than tripling the size of the existing garden, the expanded Discovery Garden will comfortably accommodate the next generation of naturalists and inspire them with exciting new experiences and activities.
+Four times the size of the existing garden, the expanded Discovery Garden will comfortably accommodate the next generation of naturalists and inspire them with exciting new experiences and activities.
 Maintaining its original focus on very young children (ages 3 to 6), the new garden will also broaden its offerings to engage young people to age 12.